jacovis/Javi.ExplorerTreeView/README.md

 Uses [Dirkster99's](https://www.nuget.org/profiles/Dirkster99) package [Dirkster.WSF](https://www.nuget.org/packages/Dirkster.WSF/)
 providing access to the Windows Shell.
 This package is used to interact with the windows shell in order to obtain all special folders.
-However, the user of this ExplorerTreeView usercontrol does need to known anything about or have to interact with Dirkster's package.
+However, the user of this ExplorerTreeView usercontrol does not need to known anything about or have to interact with Dirkster's package.